Home » Serving Alcohol | Blog & Recent Articles » General » What You Need To Know About South Carolina’s New Alcohol Regulations

 For many small businesses, skyrocketing insurance premiums (due to liquor-related liability risks) threatened viability.
 The new law is intended to offer some reform and stability by establishing clearer standards around alcohol service — a move that may help lower risk for both servers and licensees.

-At the same time, stakeholders argue that requiring certified, trained servers helps promote more responsible service — which could reduce incidents like over-serving, intoxication, and drunk-driving, improving public safety overall.
+At the same time, stakeholders argue that requiring certified, trained servers helps promote more responsible service, which could reduce incidents such as over-serving, intoxication, and drunk driving, thereby improving public safety overall.

 What to Watch

-As of now, no training providers are officially approved under H.3430; however Serving Alcohol, Inc. intends to be the first program approved for the state of South Carolina.
+As of now, no training providers are officially approved under H.3430; however, Serving Alcohol, Inc. intends to be the first program approved in the state of South Carolina.
 Bars and staff should monitor the SCDOR website (or subscribe to its “Alcohol Beverage Licensing News”) and Serving Alcohol, Inc. for updates.

-Businesses should plan ahead: once approved programs launch, make sure all staff — including existing servers & managers — get certified before compliance deadlines.
+Businesses should plan ahead: once approved programs launch, ensure all staff — including existing servers & managers — are certified before compliance deadlines.

 For workers: the certificate is your credential — keep a copy (digital or physical).